HashCode55/goPacCap/README.md

 )

 func main() {
+	// boolean flag to break for loop ahead breakSel := false

 	// first argument is cache expiration time
 	// second is whetther to read cache from file or not
 	// third is the path from where to read